ietf-wg-cellar/ebml-specification/specification.markdown

 - Copies of `Identically Recurring Element` within a `Parent Element` that contain invalid `CRC-32 Elements`.
 - Use of `Void Elements`.

-# IANA Considerations

-This document has no IANA actions.

 # Structure

 `EBML` uses a system of `Elements` to compose an `EBML Document`. `EBML Elements` incorporate three parts: an `Element ID`, an `Element Data Size`, and `Element Data`.
 The `Element Data`, which is described by the `Element ID`, includes either binary data, one or many other `EBML Elements`, or both.